aaronmsimon/unity-kings-of-the-beach/README.md

 - also need to implement other locations like offensive and defensive (which are placeholders for now in the AI state machine, though this should also have a default for the player so consider adding to the Athlete script)
 - Implement the power meter into the actual service power strike on the ball, with aiming (including speed)
 - Adjust Power Meter to appropriately place the necessary parts on Athlete abstract class and the Player class.
 As well as implement the randomized values for AI.

+- need to work on serve arc
+- (future) Add Serve Power to SkillsSO, use value in duration
+- (future) Consolidate Serve and Bump functions and ball paths on Ball